 A Private Rental

 Private rentals are apartments, condos, and flats that are leased for short periods.
 They are fully furnished, and they come with kitchen supplies, bedding, towels, furniture appliances, and electronics.
-Most Airbnbs fall in this category.
+Most Airbnbs and furnished rooms that you can see at https://www.urbanests.com/corporatehousing/ tend to fall into this category.
 The available option is to rent the whole apartment or a room in the apartment which one can share with other people.
 I don’t mind either, but this mostly depends on my budget.
 Private apartments are great if you’re hoping to cook for yourself a couple of nights or simply prefer a bit more privacy.
 These apartments warrnambool based are an option if you are looking for accommodation that gives a feeling of homeliness and privacy.
 It’s also very cheap, especially when my vacation is longer compared to hostels and hotels.
 However, I find it a bit expensive for short visits.
 Also, I have to clean up after myself while I’m on vacation, which makes me avoid this option sometimes.